NCAR/piwrf-teachingbox/index.md

 ---
 layout: frontpage
 title: Home
-banner-title: PiWRF Community Education Hub
+banner-title: Pi-WRF Community Education Hub
-banner-description: PiWRF Teaching Modules provide educators the resources they need to teach and develop PiWRF modules for middle and high school Earth Science Curricula.
-University faculty and students can make model changes and build advanced modules.
+banner-description: Pi-WRF Teaching Modules provide educators with the resources they need to teach and develop Pi-WRF modules for middle and high school Earth Science curricula.
+These modules also allow university faculty and students to make changes to the model, and to build new modules with advanced content.

 banner-button-text: FAQ & Survey
 banner-button-url: ./pages/faq